-Planning: Once you have completed the process and become eligible for medical aid in dying, ask your medical providers for continued guidance, planning, and monitoring about when to take it.
-Aid in dying can only be taken if the patient has:
+Planning: Once you have completed the process and become eligible for medical aid in dying, ask your medical providers for continued guidance, planning, and monitoring about if or when to take the medications.
+Aid in dying can only proceed if the patient has:

 - Capacity to make medical decision for oneself: